• Skip to primary navigation

 You can grow all kinds of produce for free from the leftovers in your kitchen.
 Garlic, onions, and the like can be planted to produce more plants.

 Besides those plants, you can also grow pineapples, lettuce, potatoes, celery, and many more foods from kitchen scraps.
-Yes, you seriously can regrow vegetables and more!
+Yes, you seriously can regrow vegetables from scraps and more!

 Your Garden Can Be Cheaper Than You Think